DlyzenDev/DlyzenDev/README.md

 - 👋 Hi, I’m @DlyzenDev

-I'm a french developer in aoi.js and discord.py or python
+I am a French developer in aoi.js, discord.js and I am new to discord.py.
+I'm also a FiveM developer.

+For any special requests, please contact me on discord: dlyzen